danpub1/pb/readme.md

 Page-, row-, and column-breaks can be inserted explicitly using these directives on a line by themselves:

+    ***: Book Settings
     +++: Page Break & Page Settings
     ---: Row Break & Row Settings
     ...: Column Break & Column Settings

-## Additional Directives
+Additional directives:

-    ***: Book Settings
     $$$: Style Definition
     @@@: Include another file

 ## Settings

 Settings are name:value pairs.
-For a content line, they come after the image (if any) and before the text (if any).
+For a content line, they come after the image (if any) and before the text (if any), preceded by a `$`.

     Old Faithful.jpeg $ size:larger
     Steamboat Geyser.jpg $ size:larger font-size:12 # Steamboat Geyser